solidpixel/solidpixel.github.io/_posts/2024-08-05-astcenc_meets_sve.md

 Future work
 ===========

+I've only just scratched the surface of SVE with an implementation that is mostly a direct port of the original NEON implementation, except for the cases where the NEON was using a scalar fallback that had an obvious replacement.
+I have also not yet had a chance to try SVE2, as the Neoverse V1 I have access to doesn't support it.
+I'm sure there are other new instructions that can be used to further optimize the performance of the existing codec.

 While I have no immediate plan to do it, I would like to try and write a new codec implementation that uses integer types.
 In general, this could have a number of advantages for performance, allowing us to do more operations in parallel using 8-bit and 16-bit integer operations.

-Specifically for SVE, in moving away from floating-point we also remove invariance issues, which means we should be able to write this new codec in a way that is amenable to the VLA style.
+Specifically for SVE, in moving away from floating-point we also remove the invariance issues, which means we should be able to write this new codec in a way that is amenable to SVE's preferred VLA style.

 Resources